schmittnieto/schmittnieto.github.io/_posts/2025-01-25-azure-local-lifecycle.md

 #### Keeping the Cluster Updated

-Let’s face it—keeping your system updated is critical, especially with the new Azure Local 23H2 update process.
+Let’s face it, keeping your system updated is critical, especially with the new Azure Local 23H2 update process.
 This version introduces the **Lifecycle Manager** (orchestrator), which simplifies how updates are deployed and managed for the OS, agents, services, and even drivers and firmware.

 If you’re still running Azure Stack HCI 22H2, be aware that support ends in **May 2025**.
 I recommend making the move to 23H2 sooner rather than later to ensure your system remains secure and supported.